 This gene encodes a protein with six coiled-coil domains.
 The protein is localized to the centrosome, a non-membraneous organelle that functions as the major microtubule-organizing center in animal cells.
 Several alternatively spliced transcript variants have been found, but their biological validity has not been determined. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CEP63 Gene

-CEP63 (Centrosomal Protein 63kDa) is a Protein Coding gene.
-Diseases associated with CEP63 include seckel syndrome 6 and primary autosomal recessive microcephalies and seckel syndrome spectrum disorders.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
+CEP63 (Centrosomal Protein 63) is a Protein Coding gene.
+Diseases associated with CEP63 include seckel syndrome 6 and autosomal recessive primary microcephaly.
+Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
 An important paralog of this gene is CCDC67.

 UniProtKB/Swiss-Prot for CEP63 Gene

 Required for normal spindle assembly.
-Plays a key role in mother-centriole-dependent centriole duplication, through centrosomal recruitment of CEP152.
-Also recruits CDK1 to centrosomes.
+Plays a key role in mother-centriole-dependent centriole duplication; the function seems also to involve CEP152, CDK5RAP2 and WDR62 through a stepwise assembled complex at the centrosome that recruits CDK2 required for centriole duplication.
+Reported to be required for centrosomal recruitment of CEP152; however, this function has been questioned (PubMed:21983783, PubMed:26297806).
+Also recruits CDK1 to centrosomes (PubMed:21406398).
 Plays a role in DNA damage response.
-Following DNA damage, such as double-strand breaks (DSBs), is removed from centrosomes; this leads to the inactivation of spindle assembly and delay in mitotic progression.
+Following DNA damage, such as double-strand breaks (DSBs), is removed from centrosomes; this leads to the inactivation of spindle assembly and delay in mitotic progression (PubMed:21406398).